Harvard University Health Services (HUHS)

 Below is a summary of the services available at Harvard University Health Services (HUHS).
 We encourage you to visit huhs.harvard.edu for detailed, up-to-date information, including department locations, phone numbers, and hours of operation; how to make appointments; event listings and announcements; and additional health information and resources.

 Harvard University Health Services (HUHS) provides comprehensive, confidential health care to students, staff, faculty, and their dependents.
-Health services are available at the main medical practice located at Holyoke Center in Harvard Square, as well as at satellite clinics on the Longwood Medical Area, Business School, and Law School campuses.
+HUHS has four locations across the Harvard campuses.
+The main location is in Holyoke Center in Harvard Square, with satellite clinics on the Longwood Medical Area, Business School, and Law School campuses.
 The Longwood Medical Area clinic is located in the west wing of Vanderbilt Hall, across Longwood Avenue from the Tosteson Medical Education Center, and provides primary care and some mental health services.
-To make an appointment with HUHS in the Medical Area, visit huhs.harvard.edu, or call 617-432-1370.
+To make an appointment with HUHS in the Medical Area, access the Patient Portal at huhs.harvard.edu, or call 617-432-1370.

 - 24-hour urgent care

 - Mental health

 Urgent Care and Emergency Services

 Any student experiencing symptoms of a medical emergency (e.g., chest pain, severe shortness of breath) should call 911 immediately.
 After-hours and weekend care for non-routine, urgent medical concerns or symptoms is available through the After Hours Urgent Care Clinic at Holyoke Center.

 Holyoke Center – Fifth floor

 The After Hours Urgent Care Clinic (AHUCC) is open nights, weekends, and holidays for urgent care.
 Whenever possible, students are encouraged to call their primary care team or mental health provider for advice during regular office hours.